-A brand-new course aims to celebrate the history and heritage of Bishop Auckland and support those who were unemployed during the pandemic.
+A brand-new programme aims to celebrate the history and heritage of Bishop Auckland, in County Durham, and support those who were unemployed during the pandemic.

-The course, called “My Chance, My Future” was launched by Bishop Auckland College and aims to boost employment in the area through arts and heritage.
+The course, called “My Chance, My Future,” has been launched by Bishop Auckland College and aims to boost employment in the area through arts and heritage.

 Course coordinator, Leanne Jones, said: “The course is built around local heritage as well as employment.

 “The idea is to bring the two together and discover what people have on their local doorstep, such as Auckland Castle and the Locomotion Museum.”

 Martin Laverick has volunteered for the Bishop Auckland-based show Kynren since it started in 2016, which celebrates the history and heritage of the town and its surrounding areas.

 Mr Laverick feels it is important for people to be educated on the town’s past.

 He said: “Kynren is a good showcase for local heritage as it has a local, national and international following.

 “It shows great British events in history and how the North East has a key part to play in them but also how world events have affected the area.”

 Mr Laverick outlined the economic impact that Bishop Auckland’s historic attractions have had in recent years.